oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/alert.md

 ## Default

-Alert component is a component used to display important information.
+Alert is a component used to display important information.
 They are typically presented in the form of a pop-up or slide-out panel and can display alert, error, success, or information messages.

 </card>